 In the Spring 2015, our filmmakers were granted unprecedented access to the artisanal pit mines around Kolwezi, located in the DRC's mineral-rich Katanga region.
 This little known part of the world powers our digital age, giving us the raw materials for mobile phones, computers and the long-life batteries.
 There they found an appalling level of human misery and exploitation.
 They also found a powerful grassroots project run by the Good Shepherd Sisters that is helping the most at-risk by building an alternative to the mines.

-This program opened an informal school for for nearly 1,000 ex-child miners, established a cooperative farm to provide food security for dozens of families and set up a clothing design enterprise with more than 125 former miners (all female) training in tailoring and fashion design.
+This program opened an informal school for for nearly 1,100 ex-child miners, established a cooperative farm to provide food security for dozens of families and offered more than 150 former miners girls and women training in tailoring and catering/food production.

 The 30-minute film, sponsored by the U.S. Embassy to the Holy See, offers a rare, up-close look inside the harsh -- and even lethal -- world of artisanal copper and cobalt mining.
 The film shares a hopeful message as well, showing how an impoverished Congolese community is beating the odds to to build a better, more sustainable tomorrow, and in turn laying waste to the cycle of poverty, exploitation and abuse that traps so many here.